Arkhangai Province: Climate

+In winter mean temperature is -30 to -38 C and in summer the highest temperature is between 25 and 36 C.

+Geology

+The province as a total forest area of 10,086 km2 which represents 18.6% of the province's area.

 Economy

 The main field of economy in the aimag is agriculture, predominantly animal husbandry.
 According to 2004 data, the aimag was home to 1,948,000 domestic animals: goats, sheep, cattle (incl. yaks and khainags), horses and camels.
 Camels are almost exclusively herded in the southeastern sums.